TedTschopp/tedt.org/_work-in-progress/# Esclation and Descalation.md

 - **Mechanics:** Enhanced bonuses for teamwork, shared goals, and mutual support in objectives.
 - **Narrative:** Strong, beneficial relationships that provide significant advantages in collaborative efforts.
 - **Cost to Escalate Conflict:** Neglecting shared interests or failing to support in key situations, which could weaken the bonds of friendship.
 - **Cost to Deescalate Conflict:** Making personal sacrifices or going beyond expected help to solidify the friendship and show commitment.
+(Sacrifice)

 > - Example from Fiction:
 >